 However, a DRS limit of 5% is still much higher than the typical transmission overhead of equivalent 802.11 transmissions.
 In 802.11, only the Traffic Indication Map (TIM) and Channel Switch Announcement (CSA) messages can be transmitted with 25us LBT similar to LAA DRS.
 The transmission of such messages is typically significantly less than 1% per AP.

 IEEE 802 requests 3GPP RAN1 further reduce the DRS overhead for LAA Rel.
 13 to a value closer to that resulting from 802.11 TIM and CSA overhead, which is significantly less than 1%.
 Alternatively, IEEE 802 requests that LAA Rel.
 13 be specified to use 25us LBT for DRS transmissions up to 1% overhead and Category 4 LBT with EDCA parameters of AC_VO for DRS transmissions beyond 1%.
+IEEE 802 believes such a change will promote fair access to the medium for both LAA Rel.
+13 and IEEE 802.11 systems.

 There is not yet consensus or resolution of the issue, Radio equipment in unlicensed spectrum should detect neighboring networks with sufficient sensitivity to ensure fair coexistence